wdamron/arm/INSTRUCTIONS.md

 ## STCLRLB

+Atomic bit clear on byte in memory, without return: an alias of LDCLRB, LDCLRAB, LDCLRALB, LDCLRLB.

 ```
 stclrlb Wd, [Xn|SP]
 ```

 ## STCLRLH

+Atomic bit clear on halfword in memory, without return: an alias of LDCLRH, LDCLRAH, LDCLRALH, LDCLRLH.

 ```
 stclrlh Wd, [Xn|SP]
 ```

 ## STEOR

+Atomic exclusive OR on word or doubleword in memory, without return: an alias of LDEOR, LDEORA, LDEORAL, LDEORL.

 ```
 steor Wd, [Xn|SP]